 Elphinstone is primarily made up of residential subdivisions, with amenities including public beaches, parks, playgrounds, walking and bicycle trails.
 Major attractions can be found on the waterfront, such as Ocean Beach Esplanade where people can enjoy the beaches and waterfront walk, to Chaster House, a community hall which can be booked for public and private events.

-Population: 3,883 (2021 Census) Area: 21.6 km2
+Population: 3,883 (2021 Census)

+Growth rate: 6.0% (2016 Census)

+Dwellings: 1,608 occupied private dwellings

+Area: 21.6 km2